dou4cc/drool/README.md

 I am sorry that I used a few unstable features even [Babel](https://babeljs.io) does not support which.
 If you are unable to open the demo, please refer to [the screenshot](https://dou4cc.github.io/drool/screenshot.en.png).

 There is a UTF-8 BOM in the head of every text file of this repository and I use `\r\n` to break lines.
-(You do not need add a BOM.)
+(You do not need add a BOM to your *drool* file.)

 ————————